Pagan Min (Far Cry): Promotion and reception

 Pagan Min's reception following the launch of Far Cry 4 was generally positive, with many critics praising Baker for his memorable performance as the character.
-Pagan Min was considered for the Outstanding Achievement in Character Award for the 18th Annual D.I.C.E.
+Pagan Min was considered for the Outstanding Achievement in Character award at the 18th Annual D.I.C.E.
 Awards.
 For his work as Pagan Min, Baker was nominated for the Best Performer Award at the 11th British Academy Video Games Awards.
 Brian Altano from IGN called Min "a brilliantly written villain who is equal parts extravagant and psychotic" and a key element in bringing all of the game's disparate elements together.
 Dale Driver, also from IGN, said Min has earned his place in the "bad guy hall of fame" alongside Vaas as well as Joseph Seed from Far Cry 5 and its direct sequel Far Cry: New Dawn.
 Driver noted that while Pagan Min is not nearly as beloved as Vaas, he is representative of a trend where the role of the villain has become increasingly important to the identity of the Far Cry series and still received widespread acclaim from critics and fans.
 Polygon ranked Pagan Min among the best video game characters of the 2010s, with Colin Campbell praising him as the most "colorful and disturbing" of the psychotic, charismatic villains the Far Cry series is known for.
 Chris Carter from Destructoid lauded Pagan Min's presence, as he takes the spotlight every time he appears in the game.
 On the other hand, Steven Burns from Videogamer.com said Min's minimal appearances throughout the story of Far Cry 4 is an important contribution to its narrative success.
 Ian Walker of Kotaku felt that while Min is embellished with an "aristocratic flair that added a layer of charisma to the menace", the character never quite lived up to Vaas' legacy.